 Our plan was to take a convoy of Land Cruisers along the furthest dirt road possible to the last village on the trail.
-From there, we'd recruit a cadre of local men to join us and set off into the jungle in a rough direction towards the peak.
+From there, we’d recruit a cadre of local men to join us and set off into the jungle in a rough direction towards the peak.
 At this point in time, the itinerary was still yet to be confirmed.
 Our exit strategy from the mountain was still a big uncertainty.
-Helicopters were the likely option, maybe a remote airstrip if we could find one.
+Helicopters were the likely option, maybe a little-known remote airstrip if we could get to it.
 It was a loose plan at best, but it was the only plan we had.

 That was until we arrived at that last village on the trail, Andkap.
 They knew we were coming, thanks to a scouting trip by the lead guides a few months earlier.
 It wasn’t until that very moment we promptly realised that something had been gravely lost in translation.

-The map was spread out on a rock.
+A map was spread out on a rock.
 All the men and village elders had gathered around.

 “Point yourselves out on this map.
 Where are we?”